Cookie preferences

 The GI program has been spreading through a combination of factors, primarily because of community engagement from the outset, building trust amongst the girls and their families, creation of GI role models and fostering a sense of pride and ownership of the program.
 Having strong GIs as grassroots leaders providing mentorship to the new girls joining the program has further fueled its spread.
 Success stories appearing in local and social media has made the program attractive to other communities.

 Having the support of Sony Music Global Social Justice Fund, Obama Foundation, Echidna, Malala Fund, UC Berkeley, Girls Opportunity Alliance among other partnerships has further raised our profile.
-By 2030, we aim to reach a million adolescent girls turning them into community leaders.
+By 2030, we aim to reach 100,000 adolescent girls to build a grassroot movement of changemakers.

 If I want to try it, what should I do?